mich625/HW_3/README.md

 # Description

-The goal of hw3mklinreg is to run a linear regression comparrable to what is found with the lm() function.
+The goal of the package hw3mklinreg is to run a linear regression comparrable to what is found with the lm() function.

 ## Installation